GrapheneCt/libAppSettings/README.md

 # libAppSettings
-Simple app settings dialog library for PS Vita
+Simple app settings dialog library for PS Vita.
+This library implements simple bridge for system software app settings dialog.
+See sample for usage example.